International

 Six more killed, over 150 injured as B’desh quota unrest intensifies

-Dhaka, July 18 (UNI): Six more persons were killed and more than 150 injured in widespread clashes between quota protestors and the police in Bangladesh on Thursday.
+Dhaka, July 18 (Agencies): Six more persons were killed in the clashes between quota protestors and the police in Bangladesh on Thursday as protests got violent.

 Rail and Communication links between the capital Dhaka and the rest of the country remained snapped during a “complete shutdown” called by the agitators.